MicrosoftDocs/SupportArticles-docs/support/dynamics-365/finance/general-ledger/cant-reverse-transactions.md

 ## Resolution

 Transactions must meet specific criteria before they can be reversed.
-The remaining sections of this article provide the validation for each module.
+The [More information](#more-information) section of this article provide the validation for each module.
 Although this article focuses on transactions in Microsoft Dynamics 365 Finance, some of the concepts and validation can be applied to other apps, such as Dynamics 365 Supply Chain Management.

 Additionally, the place where a transaction is reversed might affect whether it can be reversed.
 For example, a vendor payment that is posted as a check can be reversed only from the **Checks** section on the transaction page for the bank accounts.
 It can't be reversed from the **Voucher transactions** page in General ledger.